ritwikraha/Notes-on-Papers/3dgs/README.md

 In summary, the field faces a challenge in balancing the speed of creating 3D scenes with the quality of the visual output.
 The new solution aims to address this by offering both fast optimization times and high-quality results.

+### What was tried before?

+1. Traditional Scene Reconstruction and Rendering
+2. Neural Rendering and radiance Fields
+3. Point-based rendering and Radiance Fields?

 ### What is the solution?